lizardcat/30-dashboards-30-days/README.md

 - **Key Features:** CoinGecko API-powered chart and prices + portfolio holdings section
 - **Challenges:** Making the portfolio holdings section proved challenging, but AI proved useful for learning.
 - **Learnings:** It's nice that CoinGecko let's people use their API for free.
 You don't even need to sign up!

+### Day 4 - Stock Market Watchlist

+- **Focus:** Real-time stock market dashboard using Alpha Vantage's free API to track stock prices, changes, and basic market data with an interactive watchlist feature.
+- **Key Features:** Live stock price updates, search functionality for adding stocks, expandable 30-day price charts, market overview with sector distribution, and portfolio-style watchlist management.
+- **Challenges:** Alpha Vantage's free tier limits you to 5 API calls per minute, so I had to implement smart rate limiting and use mock data for most stocks to avoid hitting quotas.
+The environment variable setup for Vite (using import.meta.env instead of process.env) was also a learning curve.
+- **Learnings:** API rate limiting is a real constraint that affects UX design - you have to balance live data with performance.
+Alpha Vantage provides solid financial data but requires an API key and careful request management.
+The stock market visualization patterns are quite different from crypto - more focus on traditional metrics like P/E ratios and market cap.

 _[Daily entries will be added as each dashboard is completed]_